 REVIEW WEEK: Use this week to catch your breath, finish up the readings, lectures, and put the finishing touches on your third assignment.
+You can submit your assignment any time before the due date but don't be late!

-April 22, 2021: Thursday
+December 2, 2021: Thursday

-DUE: ASSIGNMENT III: Email your completed Assignment III as a Word (PDF) document attachment to Dr. G. no later than Thursday, April 22 2021, 4:30pm Central.
+DUE: ASSIGNMENT III: Email your completed Assignment III as a Word (or PDF) document attachment to Dr. G. no later than Thursday, December 2, 2021, 4:30pm Central.